stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           to trick-or-treat for canned foods, rather than candy, to donate to the local food drive.
 Unfortunately, not too long after I joined the club, Covid came around, and schools were closed for a long time.
-          Students had no access to clubs or sports teams, and it was quite disappointing.
+          Students had no access to clubs or sports teams, and it was very disappointing.
 Nonetheless, within the little time that I spent in the club, I loved every second of it and would get involved in similar clubs like that at the University of Waterloo if I have the chance to